Is there a secret to driving growth today?

 Leadership practices set the example, good or bad, that people follow.
 For example, in his interview with us, Matt Donovan, Microsoft’s GM Brand Office, describes a story of how CEO Satya Nadella has driven collaboration from the top.
 “At an early Senior Leadership meeting they identified a problem, which in our old model would have been owned by an individual leader of that business unit.
 Satya said, 'No, no, no, it's not his problem alone, it's all our problem.
 So, what are you going to do to help him solve that problem?
 What are you (turning to another leader) doing in your business to help him solve that problem?’
 These types of stories of his leadership are trickling down into the business, and affecting behavior.”

 While the specific practices range from behaviours to structural changes, one thing shone out.
 Starting from a position of what will make customers happy rapidly leads to ‘what will it take to motivate and equip our people to deliver this customer experience?’
-Having a capability strategy aligned to the company’s strategy and the customer experience priorities, is a powerful distinguisher of Growth Drivers from Growth Laggards.
-In fact 76% of Growth Drivers have a capability strategy tied-in to delivering the company strategy, versus only 46% of their less successful counterparts.
+Having a capability strategy aligned to the company’s strategy and the customer experience priorities, is a powerful distinguisher of copmanies that drive growth.
+In fact 76% of companies driving growth in our research have a capability strategy tied-in to delivering the company strategy, versus only 46% of their less su

 Brand Learning: Inspiring people.
 Lifting Capabilities.
 Growing organisations.